aayzhao/COMP211-Labs/README.md

 ### output.h
 Contains declarations for functions to print arrays to console.
 Currently supports printing long and int arrays.
+Can print simply the elements, or perform formatting adjustments, such as adding braces and commas.

 ### arraystruct.h
 Contains declarations for the array-t struct, which mimics arrays in java;